Who is Roger Williams University?

-Roger Williams University's University College, based in Providence, Rhode Island, will be hosting the CVS Health Executive Leaning Series for Diversity Suppliers through their Center for Workforce & Professional Development (CWPD).
-Established in 2013, the CWPD at Roger Williams University’s University College offers a wide variety of non-credit professional certificate programs, sessions, and seminars to provide individuals with a targeted and flexible means to advance, change or refocus career goals.
-The CWPD also partners with organizations to provide custom solutions to increase their human capital and to address specific business challenges and industry needs.
+Roger Williams University, based in Providence, Rhode Island, will be hosting the CVS Health Executive Leaning Series for Diversity Suppliers through University College.
+University College offers a wide variety of non-credit professional certificate programs, sessions, and seminars to provide individuals with a targeted and flexible means to advance, change or refocus career goals.
+UC also partners with organizations to provide custom solutions to increase their human capital and to address specific business challenges and industry needs.

-In addition to professional programs, the CWPD offers an array of personal development programs for lifelong learners.
-With courses lasting from one session to several weeks, covering subjects from college preparation and nutrition to poetry and social media marketing, the CWPD offers programs for every interest.
-The Roger Williams University Center for Workforce & Professional Development is now a testing site for Pearson VUE testing and is a Certiport Authorized Testing Center (CATC).
+In addition to professional programs, University College offers an array of personal development programs for lifelong learners.
+With courses lasting from one session to several weeks, covering subjects from college preparation and nutrition to poetry and social media marketing, University College offers programs for every interest.
+UC is now a testing site for Pearson VUE testing and is a Certiport Authorized Testing Center (CATC).

 How does the selection process work?